ekscrypto/SwiftEmailValidator/README.md

 # SwiftEmailValidator

 A Swift implementation of an international email address syntax validator based on RFC822, RFC2047, RFC5321, RFC5322, and RFC6531.
-Since email addresses are local @ remote the validator also includes IPAddressSyntaxValidator and the SwiftPublicSuffixList library
+Since email addresses are local @ remote the validator also includes IPAddressSyntaxValidator and the SwiftPublicSuffixList library.

 This Swift Package does not require an Internet connection at runtime and the only dependency is the [SwiftPublicSuffixList](https://github.com/ekscrypto/SwiftPublicSuffixList) library.

 ## Public Suffix List